Meet Our Testing Team

 - Sleepers who prefer a traditional memory foam feel.
 The Level Sleep Mattress conforms to a noticeable extent, but it does not provide the same pressure-relieving body cradle as models with memory foam layers.

-Tuck’s testing team conducted an extensive evaluation of the Level Sleep Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Level Sleep Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.